 People who are seeking healthier habits and relationships.

-People who feel marginalized in their identities.
+People who are marginalized in their identities.

 People whose lives feel like they’re crashing down.